Esri/developer-support/arcobjects-net/explore-fgdbs-and-generate-csv/README.md

 # Usage:

+This program is a console application that uses ArcObjects.
+It can be called from the command line in two ways:

+### 1.)
+Specifying a folder that contains File GeoDatabases:

-    .\FGDB-Crawler-CSVGen.exe targetPath outputFile.csv
+    .\FGDB-Crawler-CSVGen.exe -r C:\directorythatcontainsfgdbs outputFile.csv

-This program will take a folder 'targetPath' that contains file geodatabases (\*.gdbs) and generates a CSV file 'outputFile.csv' that contains information about various data contained in the file geodatabases.
+If the '-r' option is specified, program will take a folder 'directorythatcontainsfgdbs' that contains file geodatabases (\*.gdbs) and generates a CSV file 'outputFile.csv' that contains information about various data contained in the file geodatabases.
 Non-file-geodatabase (files without a .gdb file extension) will be skipped.

+### 2.)
+Specifying a path to a specific File GeoDatabase:

+    .\FGDB-Crawler-CSVGen.exe -p C:\filegeodatabase.gdb outputFile.csv

+If the '-p' option is specified, the program will take 'filegeodatabase.gdb' and generate a CSV file 'outputFile.csv' that contains information about that specific file geodatabase.

+# What is in the output:

 The output CSV file contains information such as:
 * The paths of the .gdb folders found